+The cost of living crisis will make it more important than ever to reframe the value of sport.
 The increased cost of living will reduce the amount of spend on leisure time and leisure events and activities.
 Income is still a huge predictor of activity and when disposable income is under pressure, it often becomes harder for struggling families to justify sporting spend.
 Offsetting this somewhat is that fact that society is gradually waking up to the huge importance and value of sport.
 There is a lot more work to do, and highlighting the value of sport at every turn is crucial.
 In the short-term, we will probably see increasing focus on cycling, running outdoor / walking and other ‘doorstep’ sports which have a lower cost of entry than some other leisure activities, but in the medium to long term there are reasons to be optimistic that we can embed sport more firmly in every life.

 2021 was a year of impressive global growth for golf.
 Research showed a record 66.6 million golfers now playing worldwide, 5.5m more than five years ago.
 Other figures back up the story; pent-up demand for golf in Asia; rounds played strongly outpacing pre-pandemic figures.
 Research repeatedly indicates that many people who took up golf during the pandemic are staying in the game.
 They are doing so for a wide variety of reasons.
 Golf’s social, mental and physical health benefits have never been clearer, demonstrated by work done on behalf of the R&A by SMS.

 2022 sees further opportunities to escalate the speed and scale of evolution.
 At amateur level, organizations are driving new initiatives and messaging through new marketing channels that can further increase the number and diversity of people coming into golf.
 YouTube subscriptions to golf channels show no signs of slowing (Rick Shiels recently passed 2 million subscribers), while the work of companies like Modest!
-Golf is emblematic of a real and widely shared commitment to broadening the appeal of and ease of access to golf.
+Golf is emblematic of a real and widely shared commitment to broadening the appeal of and ease of access to golf

+Demand will rise for hyper-local sport and physical activity opportunities.
 The changes in attitudes and habits around working from home seen over the past 18-months are likely to be here to stay in 2022.
 Even when not mandated by the Government, those who can are often electing to work from home for all or part of their working week.
 Coupled with the dramatic rise in the number of people discovering or rediscovering the importance of sport and exercise to mental and physical health, the activity opportunities in our local communities have never been more vital.
 People are looking for ways they can be more active close to home.
 For sports clubs and leisure facilities, their next member might be less than 100 yards away.
 Could the old fashioned leaflets through the doors of your nearest neighbours rather than social posts to the masses be just what people are looking for in 2022?

+New research will help sports businesses make better decisions in Asian markets.
 In such a geographically and sports interest diverse region as Asia, it is difficult to make many generalisations.

 While the pandemic pressed a pause button, in many markets in Asia there is continued increase in sporting activities with leisure activities taking a more prominent position in peoples lives.
 There should be a gradual return of participation into team sports and indoor activities as restrictions ease in most countries in 2022 and it will be interesting to see if the participation gains made by outdoor sports including golf, cycling, running and hiking will hold while other traditional activities open up again.